 Generally, scaling up or vertically is more cost-effective due to several reasons:

-- The hardware in terms of efficiency per unit is cheaper.
-To a certain extent, this will be addressed in the disadvantages.
+- The hardware, in terms of efficiency per unit, is cheaper.

-- Because there is only one machine, software licensing and implementation is less expensive.
+- Because there is only one machine, software licensing and implementation are less expensive.

-- Maintenance costs, including power, server racks, and cooling is reduced.
+- Maintenance costs, including power, server racks, and cooling, are reduced.

 2. Interprocess Communication